Arthur D. Morse: Career

-Morse resigned from CBS in 1965 to write "While Six Million Died".
-After its publication, he helped found the International Broadcast Institute (IBI) in 1969, headquartered in Rome, and served as its executive director.
+Morse resigned from CBS in 1965 to write While Six Million Died, which was published in 1968.
+In 1969, he helped found the International Broadcast Institute (IBI), headquartered in Rome, and served as its executive director.

 Published works

-Morse was the author of several books on the social issues of his time, such as "Schools of Tomorrow — Today" published by Doubleday in 1960 and covering diverse topics such as team teaching and summer programs for gifted students.
+Morse was the author of several books on the social issues of his time, such as Schools of Tomorrow — Today published by Doubleday in 1960 and covering diverse topics such as team teaching and summer programs for gifted students.

-Morse's best selling book, "While Six Million Died: A Chronicle of American Apathy" was published in 1968 by Random House, concerning the controversy over the United States and Allied response to the Holocaust during the Second World War.
+Morse's best selling book, While Six Million Died: A Chronicle of American Apathy, published in 1968 by Random House, concerns the controversy over the United States and Allied response to the Holocaust during the Second World War.
 Morse indicts the Roosevelt administration, and particularly the US State Department and certain officials in it responsible for refugee and Jewish affairs, for failing to act when there was a possibility of rescuing substantial numbers of Jews from annihilation by the Nazis during the Holocaust.